 - Bake for 35 to 45 minutes, until well browned.

-- When bread is done, remove from pan and let it cool on a rack.
+- When bread is done, remove from pan and let it cool on a rack completely before cutting.

-Sourdough Challah (Maggie Glezer, A Blessing of Bread, recipe found via The Fresh Loaf)
+Sourdough Challah based off of (Maggie Glezer, A Blessing of Bread, recipe found via The Fresh Loaf)